How to Train Your Brain to Think Like a Genius

 #9 Don't Give Up

-Thomas Edison was once quoted as saying, 'Genius is ninety-nine percent perspiration and one percent inspiration.'
+Thomas Edison was once quoted as saying, 'Genius is one percent inspiration and ninety-nine percent perspiration.'
 In other words, there are no shortcuts--even geniuses need to work hard to get where they're going.
 If you have a goal or a problem that you want to solve, attack it from every direction possible.
 When you're done doing that, consider different perspectives.
 Whatever you do, don't give up.
 Persistence is the key to harnessing your mind and creative energies.

 #10 Forget about Failing